 Getting your child the help he/she needs begins with you.
-Once you contact (contact info) Children’s Advocacy Center of Erie County, our staff will walk you through the interview process, answer any questions you may have and schedule a time for you to bring your child into our center.
+Once you report abuse to ChildLine (1-800-932-0313) you will be contacted by the authorities.
+If you are referred to the Children’s Advocacy Center, our staff will walk you through the interview process, answer any questions you may have, and schedule a time for you to bring your child to our center.

 Once you arrive for the interview, you will meet with the Family Advocate to sign a consent form and a release of information form.
 The Family Advocate will also ask you about any health concerns you may have for your child.

-While you remain in the waiting room, the information gathering will continue with a forensic interview between your child and someone trained in forensics, child development and linguistics.
-A forensic Interview is a neutral, non-leading, fact finding and age-appropriate, information-gathering process.
-During the interview, the rest of the investigative team will observe closed circuit from another room, reducing stress and eliminating the need for your child to be interviewed multiply times.
+While you remain in the waiting room, the information gathering will continue with a forensic interview between your child and someone trained in forensics, child development, and linguistics.
+A forensic interview is a neutral, non-leading, fact-finding, and age-appropriate process to gather information.
+During the interview, the rest of the investigative team will observe via closed circuit from another room, reducing stress and eliminating the need for your child to be interviewed multiple times.
 The interview will be permanently recorded.